-- a You can end your tenancy by giving four weeks' notice in writing to your local area housing office.
+- a You can end your tenancy by giving four weeks' notice in writing to your housing officer.
 Your tenancy must end on a Monday.
-We will expect any rent arrears to be settled when the tenancy ends. - b In exceptional circumstances we may allow you to end your tenancy with less than four weeks' notice (subject to rent arrears being settled), but you would have to agree this with your local area housing office before you move out. - c If you are a joint tenant, one tenant can end the tenancy by giving us notice, and the tenancy will end for both joint tenants. - d When your tenancy ends, you must not leave anybody living in your home.
-If you do, we may take legal action to evict them and you would have to pay our legal costs. - e You must return all the keys to your home (including keys for shared areas) to your local area housing office by 12 noon on the Monday your tenancy ends. - f When you move out you must take all your belongings and rubbish with you, leaving your home in a clean and tidy condition.
-If you leave rubbish and belongings in your home, we will remove them and you will have to pay our costs which will be charged in line with the Council's Recharges Policy.

-- g You are responsible for paying our costs which will be charged in line with the Council's Recharges Policy, for removing and storing any items you leave in your home.
+We will expect any rent arrears to be settled when the tenancy ends. - b In exceptional circumstances we may allow you to end your tenancy with less than four weeks' notice (subject to rent arrears being settled), but you would have to agree this with your housing officer before you move out. - c If you are a joint tenant, one tenant can end the tenancy by giving us notice, and the tenancy will end for both joint tenants. - d When your tenancy ends, you must not leave anybody living in your home.
+If you do, we may take legal action to evict them and you would have to pay our legal costs. - e You must return all the keys to your home (including keys for shared areas) to your housing officer by 12 noon on the Monday your tenancy ends. - f When you move out you must take all your belongings and rubbish with you, leaving your home in a clean and tidy condition.
+If you leave rubbish and belongings in your home, we will remove them and you will have to pay our costs - g You are responsible for paying our costs, for removing and storing any items you leave in your home.
 We will store items for up to one month.
 If you do not collect the items within one month, we may remove them and you would have to pay our costs which will be charged in line with the Council's Recharges Policy.
 We may take all or part of the costs from any proceeds from selling the items, - h You must allow us to inspect your home and/or show potential new tenants around your home provided we have given you reasonable notice, before the end of the four week notice period. - i You must leave your home in a good condition.
 If you do not do this and we have to carry out works you will have to pay the cost.